 What Is A Direct Lender?

-Another way of looking at is this; depository and non-depository Direct Lenders.
-Depository Direct Lenders are banks and credit unions (they take in customer deposits) and non-depository Direct Lenders that don’t take in deposits from customers.
+Another way of looking at it is this; depository and non-depository Direct Lenders.
+Depository Direct Lenders are banks and credit unions (they take in customer deposits), and non-depository Direct Lenders don’t take in deposits from customers.

-Some non-depository Direct Lenders only borrower from one bank, others from multiple banks.
+Some non-depository Direct Lenders only borrow from one bank, others from multiple banks.